 - international joint venture agreements

-- cross-border acquisition, sale, and lease arrangements
+- cross-border transactions, including acquisitions, sales, and lease arrangements

 - international license, distribution, and franchise agreements